 The failures of power occur in its acquisition and thereafter in the keeping of it.
 Thus, in seeking change, it is logical to examine how public appropriations become private holdings.
 Here are three widely known global examples:

 - Vast personal capital accumulation among a small percentage of people is now common knowledge.
 That the rate is fantastically beyond a measure of any one person’s productive capacity firmly suggests an economic malfunction worthy of analysis and action.

 - Fossil fuels are irreversibly altering the thin layer of gas encompassing the earth.
 These added gases are causing climate change and several malfunctions.

 - The endogenous formation of organic molecules capable of endangering all human life as a virus may be a natural occurrence.
 However, the failure of anticipation, prediction, management, and mitigation might be the most serious malfunction of all.

 The chart has seven letters (GOS-3P RE) in the upper right corner.
 I developed it to describe a process for defining big problems like the three listed above.
-I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and share or join with others on a similar path.
+I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and shared or joined with others on a similar path.
 Before this process can begin operationally, the issue must be continuously well defined and researched.
 In writing a GOS-3P RE, the “future perfect tense” as a verb form of communication is best.